 - Thread one tomato onto a wooden skewer, lengthwise.
 Next, fold one basil leaf in half, dark side facing out, and add it to the skewer.
 Add one mini-Mozzarella ball, followed by another folded basil leaf, and a second tomato.

 - Repeat Step #1 with the remaining tomatoes, basil, and Mozzarella until you have 16 completed skewers.
 Arrange on a serving platter and set aside.

 - To prepare the balsamic glaze, add balsamic vinegar to a small sauté pan over medium-high heat.
 Cook, stirring frequently, until the vinegar is reduced to about 1/3 of its original volume.

 - Remove glaze from heat and let cool slightly.
 Drizzle over the skewers, along with some extra virgin olive oil, if desired.
 Serve immediately.
 Enjoy!

 See how easy these Caprese skewers were to make?
+They’re truly amazing with fresh tomatoes in the summer.
 You can whip up a ton of them in practically no time at all.
 One caveat – the warm balsamic glaze may cause your mozzarella to melt a little.
 You can serve it on the side, or just take care not to drizzle it on the cheese.